plforacle/heatwave-implementation/connect-compute/connect-compute.md

 - Some Experience with MySQL Shell

-## Task 1: Connect to Compute System
+## Task 1: Connect to the Compute System

 1. Go to Cloud shell to SSH into the new Compute Instance